PRGfx/maniascript-1/README.md

 > **Unstable!**

-Standalone PHP component to help with developing a Maniascript application.
+Standalone PHP component to help developing Maniascript applications for the Manialink browser.
 This is part of [Manialib](https://github.com/manialib/manialib).

-The goal is to help writing single-file Maniascript applications using practices similar to game modes, editor plugins, etc. Specifically, using `#Include XX as YY` directives and autoloading `XX` from a predefined set of paths.

 ## Autoloader